-Perhaps money can buy you the big house, luxury car, and many expensive things, but it can’t buy the feeling you’d feel in a particular situation.
+Perhaps money can buy you a big house, luxury car, and many expensive things, but it can’t buy the feeling you’d feel in a particular situation.

-6) Allow generosity
+6) Allow Generosity

 But then we start to think about the outcome if we give that poor a penny.
 How’s he/ she would spend it?
 What if they buy drugs or do something worse?

-Our responsibility is to decide whether to give a poor person a ₹100 note or not.
+Our responsibility is to decide whether to give a poor person a $10 note or not.
 And if you want to become generous, you do it regardless of any expectation and outcome.

 The more you’d do it, the more you’d become a better generous person.